PdoyleC/everyday-life/README.md

 To engage the user in a meaningful way, and encourage them to explore life and the outside world.

 ### Future Goals:
-- To provide a page for users to show walking routes around there area for others to see.
+- To provide a page for users to show walking routes around their area for others to see.
 - Give users an option to send private messages to each other.
 - If a user has created a post for themselves in My Adventures (which is for there own private viewing), it would be good to be able to share that post with a few people but not everyone, so a future improvement would be to have a share button where the user can select the users to share the adventure with, or to be able to create group where 2-127 users can share adventures.
 - User could create an event and other users can sign up for the event.